samsvp/shadow_cast2d/README.md

 C++ implementation.
 For more information behind the math check out [redblobgames article](https://www.redblobgames.com/articles/visibility/) and/or [Nicky Case's](https://ncase.me/sight-and-light/) article.

+## Controls
+Use WASD to move and press the right mouse button to cast light.

 ## Dependencies
 Build and install [raylib](https://github.com/raysan5/raylib).